Guylaine F. Roy

 From 2006 to 2007, in her role as Director General, Environmental Affairs at Transport, Guylaine was responsible for both policies and programs related to transportation and the environment.
 From 2000 to 2006, in her capacity as Director General, Surface Policy, she was responsible for economic policies related to rail, motor carriers, highways, borders and intelligent transportation systems.

-Prior to joining Transport Canada, Guylaine held positions as legal counsel with the Department of Justice Canada, Correctional Service Canada and the Privy Council Office.
+Prior to joining Transport Canada, Guylaine held positions as legal counsel with Justice Canada, Correctional Service Canada and the Privy Council Office.
 From 1996 to 1998, she held the position of Executive Assistant to the Clerk of the Privy Council and Secretary to the Cabinet.

 Guylaine has a Bachelor's Degree in Law from Université Laval in Québec and has been a federal public servant since 1986.
 She was a member of the Quebec Bar from 1986 to 2013.